project-planton/confluent-kafka-pulumi-module/README.md

 ### API Resource Features

-- **Standardized Structure**: The `ConfluentCloudKafka` API resource follows a consistent schema with `apiVersion`, `kind`, `metadata`, `spec`, and `status` fields.
+- **Standardized Structure**: The `ConfluentKafka` API resource follows a consistent schema with `apiVersion`, `kind`, `metadata`, `spec`, and `status` fields.
 This uniformity ensures compatibility and ease of integration within Kubernetes-like environments, promoting seamless workflow incorporation and tooling interoperability.

 - **Configurable Specifications**:
   - **Confluent Credential ID**: Securely reference the Confluent credentials required to set up the Pulumi provider, ensuring authenticated and authorized interactions with Confluent Cloud services.